Flow-Scanner/lightning-flow-scanner-vsx/README.md

 ## Usage

-Use our side bar or the **Command Palette** and type `Flow Scanner` to see the list of all available commands.
+Use our side bar or the **Command Palette** and type `flowscanner` to see the list of all available commands.

 * `Configure Flow Scanner` Allows to define rules and expressions as per defined in the [scanner documentation](https://github.com/Flow-Scanner/lightning-flow-scanner-core).
 * `Scan Flows` allows choosing either a directory or a selection of flows to run the analysis against.